 Nine things we learnt at the Insolvency and Restructuring Conference 2016

-Judith Howson, trainer for Insolvency for the ICAS and BPP partnership and Senior Manager at French Duncan, rounds up nine useful points to take away from this year’s Insolvency and Restructuring (I&R) Conference 2016, held in Gleneagles on 22-23 November 2016.
+Judith Howson, trainer for Insolvency for the ICAS and BPP partnership and Senior Manager at French Duncan, rounds up nine useful points to take away from this year’s Insolvency and Restructuring (I&R) Conference 2016 in association with Close Brothers Asset Finance, held in Gleneagles on 22-23 November 2016.

 What a difference a year makes.
 Since the last I&R Conference there have been a number of political and economic changes that have had a significant impact on the status quo – from the Brexit vote and a change in leadership, to a new President Elect for the US.